Alzheimer’s and Coping Strategies: Tools for Family Carers

 Taking care of oneself plays a vital role in maintaining their physical and mental health, as it helps them deal with the demands and challenges of caregiving.

-Strategies such as regularly exercising, seeking social support, and practicing mindfulness can effectively manage stress and prevent burnout among carers.
+Strategies such as regularly exercising, seeking social support, and practicing can effectively manage stress and prevent burnout among carers.

 The significance of self-care for carers